Jchips/surveys-api/README.md

 POST : `/responses` - Create a response to a survey

+DELETE: `/responses/:surveyId` - Deletes all responses to a given survey

 ### `/remove` routes (all routes use bearer auth)

-POST : `/remove` - Adds a survey to the remove table.
+POST : `/remove` - Adds a survey to the Remove table (remove surveys from specific user feeds)
+DELETE: `/remove/:survey_id` - Deletes all Remove items for a given survey

 ## Example Requests